bmoussaud/xld-petclinic-tomcat/README.md

 ## As-Code

-Since 8.5, XL Deploy provides  [`DevOps as Code`](https://docs.xebialabs.com/xl-platform/concept/devops-as-code-overview.html)
+Since 8.5, XL Deploy  has provided  [`DevOps as Code`](https://docs.xebialabs.com/xl-platform/concept/devops-as-code-overview.html)

 ### Manage the web application on tomcat as code